Future Parks & Reinvestment Projects

 Wetlands Restoration Project

-A joint venture between the City of Frisco and the U.S. Army Corps of Engineers, the Wetlands Restoration Project is dedicated to rehabilitating the flood plains south of the Lone Star Ranch subdivision.
+A joint venture between the City of Frisco and the Fort Worth District, U.S. Army Corps of Engineers, the Wetlands Restoration Project is dedicated to rehabilitating the flood plains south of the Lone Star Ranch subdivision.
 Improvements include the planting of native grasses, plants, and trees as well as reconstruction of areas to create better water flow.
 This is the largest wetland restoration project the Corps of Engineers has undertaken.
 Once complete, this area will give residents the opportunity to enjoy the land in its natural state while cleaning up a neglected area of the floodplain.

 Active Hike and Bike Trails Projects: